 Shelf Road / Gold Belt Tour is a 26.3 mile lightly trafficked point-to-point trail located near Florissant, Colorado that features a river and is good for all skill levels.
-The trail is primarily used for off road driving and is accessible from June until November.
+The trail is primarily used for off road driving and is best used from June until November.
 Dogs are also able to use this trail.

 off road driving

 Scenic route from Cripple Creek to Canon City.

 Fun drive.
 I didn't do the whole thing.
 But still very pretty.
 And lots of places to go along the road.

 A very fun drive.
 If I was to drive it again, I'd start in Canon city and drive north up to Cripple Creek.